 Regarding the training and use of lay therapists to deliver NET, it is scalable, affordable, and workable.
 It is also controversial.
 In the State of Illinois (USA) one needs a license to cut hair.
 However, so far as I know, one does not need a license to have a structured conversation for possibility with another human being about what they had to survive.
 No doubt the graduates of PsyD programs may have an opinion about that; but personally having taught in two PsyD programs, I know the dedication, commitment, and hard work of the students and teachers; and I also know that one cannot take a course entitled (or with the content of) “empathy lessons” or with “empathy training” in any of these programs.
 I know because I proposed to do so, but it simply did not get approval due to other priorities.

 One final thought.
 Those suffering from PTSD are suffering from reminiscences – disorganized, toxic memories.
 The astute reader may recall this is what Freud said, in slogan-like sound byte, about hysteria (Breuer, Freud 1893).
-Each memory has to be transformed into words, into a narrative.
 Each memory has to be expressed in speech so that the body no longer has to function as the corporeal narrator in flashbacks, startle response, panic attacks, intrusive ideas, emotional numbing and overstimulation.
 Narrative exposure therapy gives new meaning to the phrase “the talking cure,” and it is one.
-How shall I put it delicately?
-My “French” fails me: The more things change, the more they stay the same.

 Breuer, Josef and Freud, Sigmund.
 (1893).
 Studies on Hysteria.
 Translated from the German and edited by James Strachey.
 (The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. II.)
 Hogarth Press, London 1955.